tomwhite/birdcage/README.md

 A connection game, also known as Bridg-It, or the Shannon Switching Game.

+> It is also curious that the Hex-player reversed the usual computing procedure in that it solved a basically digital problem by an analog machine. -- _Claude E. Shannon,_ Computers and automata, _1953_

+The MIT museum has a [photo of the game](https://webmuseum.mit.edu/detail.php?term=Shannon&module=objects&type=keyword&x=0&y=0&kv=75604&record=16&page=1) that Shannon built in the 1950s.

 ## Introduction

 Quoting from "Hex: The Full Story" by Ryan B. Hayward (p119):